Cyber and Information Security

 Cyber security / E-Security strategy for an organisation is conceptually very similar to that of the castle in the middle ages.

-Why you say?
-That is sheer madness, comparing our advanced cyber infrastructure with a dirty castle occupied by a king and queen and a few soldiers!
+Why you ask?
+That is sheer madness, comparing our advanced cyber infrastructure with a stone and wooden castle occupied by a king and queen and a few soldiers!

 Well the issue is that castles in the middle ages were more than the homes of noble people and their servants.
 They were the centres of a community where villagers set up their markets, people from nearby traded and others came to entertain.